What is a heart CT scan?†A Bupa coronary health check is suitable for men and women aged 45 and over.

 BMI: Stands for Body Mass Index.
 This is a ratio of your height to weight, which helps to indicate if you’re at a healthy weight.
 People with a BMI of 25 and over can have a higher-than-average risk of health problems like diabetes, heart disease and some cancers.
 Certain ethnic groups including people of Black African, African–Caribbean and Asian descent the risk of health problems such as type 2 diabetes is greater at a lower BMI.
 Your risk is classed as increased if you have a BMI of 23, and high if your BMI is 27.5.

 Metabolic rate: This works out how many calories your body needs in a resting state.
 It can help you understand your daily calorie needs in order to manage your weight.

 We check for higher-than-normal blood pressure (hypertension) as this means that the heart has to work harder to push blood around your body.
-Over the long term, this is associated with an increased risk of heart attack, stroke and kidney disease.
+Over the long-term, this is associated with an increased risk of heart attack, stroke and kidney disease.

 Electrocardiogram (ECG): This measures the electrical activity of the heart while you are at rest.
 An ECG can help identify problems with the heart such as coronary artery disease, an enlarged heart or disturbances in the electrical control of the heart (arrhythmia).